infoScoop/infoscoop/README.txt

 How to update to 2.0.1 from an old version.
 -----------------------------------------
-1. Redeploy infoscoop.war to WebApplication Server according to Quick Start.

-2. Replace gadget files in the repository database and update i18n resources.
+1. Replace gadget files in the repository database and update i18n resources.

   (1).
 Open SQL executable tool.
   (2).
 Execute following SQL command.